NuGet/docs.microsoft.com-nuget/docs/Reference/Errors-and-Warnings.md

 ---

-# Errors and warnings
+# Errors and warnings (PREVIEW)

-This topic lists all warnings and errors that may occur with NuGet during package restore.
+In NuGet 4.3.0 (currently in preview), errors and warnings are numbered as described inthis topic and provide detailed information to help you address the issues involved.

+The errors and warnings listed here are available only with [PackageReference-based](../Consume-Packages/Package-References-in-Project-Files.md) projects and NuGet 4.3.0 (currently in preview).
+NuGet also honors MSBuild properties to suppress warnings or elevate them to errors.
+For more information, see [How to: Suppress Compiler Warnings](https://docs.microsoft.com/visualstudio/ide/how-to-suppress-compiler-warnings) in the Visual Studio documentation.

 **Errors**